p371k9/quotesjs/README.md

 # quotesjs

 Crawl and scrape data from HTML files.
 The htmls saved to pages/ directory/folder with the "foxdom" script.
 There are other alternatives for saving web pages, such as a FireFox extension called Save Page WE.
+HTML files are processed in the order they are named.

 Target: http://quotes.toscrape.com/js/